LinuxCommandLibrary

 annotate

-Annotates source code or assembly with performance data.
+Annotates source code with performance data, showing event counts per instruction.

 DESCRIPTION